mdominijanni/inferno/docs/reference/index.md

 # API Reference

 The quick brown fox tries to figure out GitHub actions.
+Checking if the application can be removed now.

 ```{toctree}
 :hidden: